jlperona-teaching/ecs390-spring20/seminars/week04.md

 You will get credit for this week's assignment as long as you submit your topic by the due date.
 Regarding attendance for next week, you will get credit if you do the following:

+* submit your feedback form on Google Forms (the link will be provided next week)
-* make a good-faith effort on your presentation (as determined by your group's feedback).
+* make a good-faith effort on your presentation (as determined by your group's feedback)
-* turn in your filled-in feedback form (link distributed in class).
+* used a set of slides for your presentation (as determined by your group's feedback)